NaveenBusiraju529/ui52/timenew/status.md

 - Used consistent component patterns across all views
 - Leveraged SAPUI5 standard controls with custom enhancements
 - Optimized sizing and spacing for better visual appearance
+- Added role-based tab navigation for the Team Management tile

 ### Routing and Navigation
 - Implemented routing for all views (time2, time3, and time4)